BetterCrypto/Applied-Crypto-Hardening/CONTRIBUTING.md

    we've discussed quite a few topics in depth and you might just find
     the answer you were looking for or the reason we chose a certain configuration setting.
-3. If in doubt, ask on the mailing list before you open large pull requests, refactor sections of the document or change security critical settings in recommended service configuration files.
+3. Please take some time to write a meaningful PR title and describe your proposed changes in the text-field.
+This can be done quickly in a few sentences or bullet points.
+Remember: other people need to review your changes and it'll make it easier for them if you make clear what you're trying to achieve.
+Lastly,..

-*If you're not yet familiar with working with git we recommend giving https://try.github.io a shot.
-You'll know enough about git to work on this document in 15 minutes or less.*
+4. If in doubt, just ask on the mailing list.
+For example, also; when opening large pull requests, refactoring whole sections of the document or if you're changing security critical settings in configuration files we recommend.

 ### Attribution